jbarndt/fcbh-dataset-io/README.md

-The MFCC data for each word, and the corresponding multilingual word encoding of both the language and the source language are used to create a tensor as a timeseries with the corresponding MFCC, target language encoding.
+The MFCC data for each word, and the corresponding multilingual word encoding of both the language and the source language are used to create a tensor as a timeseries with the corresponding MFCC, and target language encoding.

 Then the MFCC encoded word data is normalized and padded to be the same length in the time dimension to prepare it for use by a neural net.